bojackchen/digital-flow/README.md

 several steps as listed below [1], [3], while **static timing analysis (STA)** is executed across the whole flow to ensure timing closure at the end of the flow or mark the necessity of iteration between synthesis and P&R.
-- Data Preparation & Validation
+- Data preparation & validation
-- Flow Preparation
+- Flow preparation
-- Pre-Placement Optimization
+- Pre-placement optimization
 - Floorplanning
 - Powerplanning
 - Placement
-- Pre-CTS Optimization
+- Pre-CTS optimization
-- Clock Tree Synthesis (CTS)
+- Clock tree synthesis (CTS)
-- Post-CTS Optimization
+- Post-CTS optimization
-- Detailed Routing
+- Detailed routing
-- Post-Route Optimization
+- Post-Route optimization
-- Layout Finishing
+- Layout finishing
-- Physical Verification
+- Physical verification
-- Timing Signoff
+- Timing signoff

 A more complete EDI implementation flow for timing closure is shown below [5].
 It is not necessary to include all for a small, less complicated design.